Leeds–Morecambe line

 The Leeds–Morecambe line, also known as the Bentham line, is a railway line running between Leeds, Skipton, Lancaster and Morecambe in northern England.
 The service is operated by Northern.
 The route covered by the service was historically part of the Midland Railway.
-The line is electrified at 25 kV AC overhead between Leeds City and Skipton- this section is known as the Airedale line.
+The line is electrified at 25 kV AC overhead between Leeds City and Skipton: this section is also known as the Airedale line.

 The route

 Airedale line (Leeds–Skipton)

 The first section, between Leeds City and Shipley was opened by the Leeds and Bradford Railway on 1 July 1846, and extended to Skipton by the Leeds and Bradford Extension Railway.

 Skipton–Settle

 The line from here, known as the "Little" North Western Railway, opened as far as Clapham on 30 July 1849 and through to Lancaster on 1 June 1850.
 Here were junctions for the following lines: